mehulbudasna/CloudFormation-with-Terraform/README.md

 1. Need to replace AMI ID according to Region.
 2. Need to change Region or Availability zone
 3. Need to replace keyname according to Region.
-4. Need to change VPCCidr,CidrBlock and Myip ( Your Workstation IP to connect  according to you
+4. Need to change VPCCidr,CidrBlock and Myip (Your Workstation IP to connect EC2) according to your network.

 ## Follow Below Steps to RUN Terraform snippet